LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Controls the Logtalk and Prolog built-in predicate redefinition warnings.
    Possible option values are ``warning`` and ``silent`` (the usual default).
-   Warnings about redefined Prolog built-in predicates are often the result of running a Logtalk application on several Prolog compilers as each Prolog compiler defines its set of built-in predicates.
+   Warnings about redefined Prolog built-in predicates are often the result of running a Logtalk application on several Prolog compilers, as each Prolog compiler defines its set of built-in predicates.

 .. _flag_redefined_operators: